 Students are expected to arrange their own practicum or internship site from the departments' list of affiliated clinical sites.
 Please be sure you refer to the most recent list available, as changes are made frequently.
-The current list is available on the department's website (i.e., http://education.utsa.edu/counseling/helpful_links/).
+The current list is available on the department's website (https://education.utsa.edu/departments/counseling/forms-and-helpful-links.html\).

-Students pursuing a degree in CMHC must complete their internship experiences in a community agency setting (e.g., outpatient mental health program, residential substance abuse program, bereavement services program, etc.) under the direct supervision of a licensed mental health professional (preferably a State of Texas Licensed Professional Counselor).
+Students pursuing a degree in CMHC must complete their internship experiences in an approved/affiliated community agency setting (e.g., outpatient, mental health residential substance abuse program, bereavement services program, group private practice, etc.) under the direct supervision of a licensed mental health professional (preferably a State of Texas Licensed Professional Counselor).
 The setting should be able to offer students a broad range of clinical opportunities.
-If the primary site does not allow audio taping, student must secure a second site in order to complete class requirements.
-If a potential site is not on the department's approved list of affiliated sites, students may have the site director or supervisor complete an application for affiliation.
-The application is available on the department's website under clinical forms.
+If a potential site is not on the department's approved list of affiliated sites, students may have the site director or supervisor complete an application for affiliation and submit to the clinical experience committee prior to the deadline on the application.
+Potential sites must allow audio or video recording and be within an 80-mile radius of San Antonio.
+No out-of-state sites will be considered.
+Exceptions for active military and their families will be considered on a case-by-case basis.
+The application is available on the department's website under helpful links for students.